yahyaakli/lambdadock/README.md

-# AWS lambda docker framework
+# AWS lambda docker template

 This repository contains a basic template of a ubuntu docker image that could be deployed to aws lambda.